Do You Need a Dental Hygienist If You Brush Twice Daily?

 Are electric toothbrushes better than manual ones for preventing gum disease?

-Research suggests that electric toothbrushes — particularly those with an oscillating-rotating action — may be more effective at reducing plaque and gingivitis compared to manual toothbrushes.
-However, a manual toothbrush used with good technique can also be very effective.
-The most important factor is thorough, consistent brushing twice daily, regardless of the type of brush used.
-Your dental hygienist can advise on which option may be best suited to your needs.
+Research suggests that electric toothbrushes — particularly those with oscillating-rotating heads — may be more effective at reducing plaque and gum inflammation compared to manual toothbrushes for some patients.
+However, a manual toothbrush used correctly with good technique can also be very effective.
+The most important factor is consistency: brushing for two minutes, twice a day, using a fluoride toothpaste, and cleaning between your teeth daily.
+Your dental hygienist can advise which type of toothbrush may suit you best based on your individual needs.

 Conclusion

-Brushing twice daily is an essential part of any oral health routine — but it may not be enough on its own to keep your teeth and gums in optimal condition.
-A dental hygienist provides professional care that reaches areas your toothbrush cannot, removes hardened calculus that at-home cleaning cannot address, and offers expert guidance tailored to your individual needs.
+Brushing your teeth twice daily is one of the most important habits you can maintain for your oral health — but on its own, it may not be enough to keep your gums fully healthy over time.
+A dental hygienist provides professional care that reaches the areas your toothbrush cannot, removes hardened plaque deposits, and helps identify early signs of gum disease before they progress.